CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 - 02Enrichment with Apollo: Export CloneICP's 50 results, import to Apollo, get emails and phones

-- 03Outreach with Apollo: Use Apollo sequences for personalized outreach
+- 03Outreach with Apollo: Use Vibe GTM or sequences for personalized outreach to a pre-validated list

 CloneICP finds who to target (semantic precision).
 Apollo provides how to reach them (enrichment + automation).